 Vice President: Al Gore

 Ask many of those Republicans who called for Bill Clinton’s impeachment or fought against so many of the Clinton Administration’s achievements whether they miss Bill Clinton today and I think they’ll tell you “Yes!”.
 Were we better off during the Clinton Administration?
 Absolutely.
 Was Bill Clinton a talented political leader?
 Definitely.
-If not for the Twenty-Fifth Amendment would Bill Clinton either still be President or running for President today?
+If not for the Twenty-Second Amendment would Bill Clinton either still be President or running for President today?
 I would hope so.
 Many Americans would have to look up the definition of a “budget surplus” to understand what it is.
 We enjoyed three straight budget surpluses during the Clinton Administration.
 Even when he was being impeached, his approval ratings were high, and no President’s approval ratings were higher upon leaving office.
 A decade without Clinton in the White House has done more than anything to make us miss having Clinton in the White House.

 1948: Schlesinger Sr./Life Magazine: Not Ranked